overviewer/Minecraft-Overviewer/README.rst

 -z ZOOM, --zoom=ZOOM
     The Overviewer by default will detect how many zoom levels are required to show your entire map.
+This option sets it manually.

+    *You do not normally need to set this option!*

-This is equivilant to the dimensions of the highest zoom level, in tiles.
+    This is equivalent to setting the dimensions of the highest zoom level.
+It does not actually change how the map is rendered, but rather *how much of the map is rendered.* (Calling this option "zoom" may be a bit misleading, I know)

+    To be precise, it sets the width and height of the highest zoom level, in tiles.
 A zoom level of z means the highest zoom level of your map will be 2^z by 2^z tiles.

-    The -z option will set the zoom level manually.
-This could be useful if you have some outlier chunks causing your map to be too large.
+    This option map be useful if you have some outlier chunks causing your map to be too large, or you want to render a smaller portion of your map, instead of rendering everything.

     This will render your map with 7 zoom levels::